MBB-team/VBA-toolbox/_wiki/ktom.md

 Constraints and comments for applying the existing VBA's k-ToM models are as follows:

-- the game has to be a 2X2 game.
+- the game has to be a 2X2 game (2 agents, 2 actions)
 - the structure of the utillity table of k-ToM's opponent is fixed, but does not need to be identical to k-ToM's.
 - states indexing has to be set according to a standard.
 In the demo, this is done using the function `defIndlev.m`.
 - some additional behavioural forces (e.g., [perseveration](https://en.wikipedia.org/wiki/Perseveration) and/or directed [exploration](https://en.wikipedia.org/wiki/Exploration)) may be easily inserted in k-ToM's observation function.

 Once the model has been inverted, one may be willing to recover and interpret the estimated hidden states.
-The indexing is a bit tricky here, essentially because it depends upon k (`f_kToM.m` is recursive):
+The indexing is a bit tricky here, essentially because it depends upon k (`f_kToM.m` is recursive).
+Note that `prepare_kToM.m` stores the state sindexing in the structure `options.inG.indlev`.
+In brief:

-- k-1 first hidden states : sufficient statistics of the agent's posterior belief about her opponent's sophistication level.
+- k-1 first hidden states : sufficient statistics (truncated log-odds) of the agent's posterior belief about her opponent's sophistication level.
 More precisely, passing these states through `sigm.m` yields the posterior probability that the opponent's sophistication is k'=0,1,...,k-2 (by construction, the probability for k'=k-1 is `1-sum(sigm(posterior.muX(1:k-2)))`).
 - the next hidden states are the represented hidden states of the agent's vitual opponents, for all admissible sophistication level.
 The corresponding indices are stored in the structure `options.inG.indlevel`.
 For example, `options.inG.indlev(2).X` contains the indices of the represented hidden states of a virtual 2-ToM opponent (only posible if the agent is himself at least 3-ToM).
 Note that the number of these indices is increasing with the sophistication level (because of the recursive nature of k-ToM beliefs).
 -	then `f` (where `sigm(f)` is the probability that the agent's virtual opponent will pick the first option) and its partial derivatives w.r.t. learning parameters (typically volatility and behavioural temperature).
 Note: we keep track of the latter only to limit the computational burden of k-ToM learning.
 The corresponding indices are stored in `options.inG.indlev(2).f` and `options.inG.indlev(2).df` (for a 2-ToM virtual opponent).
 - Finally, the [sufficient statistics](https://en.wikipedia.org/wiki/Sufficient_statistic) of the agent's posterior belief about his virtual opponents' learning parameters (mean and variance for each learning parameter: [M1,V1,M2,V2,...]).
 The corresponding indices are stored in `options.inG.indlev(2).Par` (for a 2-ToM virtual opponent).

 > The hidden states of a k-ToM agent can be eyeballed using the function `unwrapKTOM.m`, which uses the states indexing stored in [VBA's optional input structure]({{ site.baseurl }}/wiki/Controlling-the-inversion-using-VBA-options/) `options.inG`.
 The latter can be set automatically using the function `prepare_kToM.m`.

-Below are optional inputs that can be changed to adapt the model to one's specific experiment:
+Many optional features of k-ToM learners can be changed to adapt the model to one's specific experiment.
+Some of these features are in fact inputs to the function `prepare_kToM.m`:

-- `options.InF.game`: 2x2x2 payoff table (`game(:,:,1)` is the first player's payoff, whereas `game(:,:,2)` is the second player's payoff).
+- the recursion depth $$k$$ of k-ToM learners
-- `options.inF.player`: this specifies which 2x2 entry of `options.InF.game` refers to the k-ToM agent (1 or 2).
+- the game's payoff table $$U(a,b)$$
-- `options.inF.lev`: this is the player's ToM sophistication level ($$k$$).
+- the possibility to include belef dilution effects (e.g. forgetting effects)

-- `options.inF.dummyPar`: this is a 3x1 binary vector that specifies which hidden parameter(s) of her opponent k-ToM assumes to vary across trials (volatility, temperature and bias).
+Other features have to be reset by modifying the function `prepare_kToM.m`, or directly the appropriate optional inputs stored in `options.inF` and `options.inG`.
+For example, one can reset the field `options.inF.dummyPar`, which is a 3x1 binary vector that specifies which hidden parameter(s) of her opponent k-ToM assumes to vary across trials (volatility, temperature and bias).
 By default, it is set to `[1;0;0]`, which means that only k-ToM's opponent's volatility is assumed to change across trials.
 The impact of setting any of these entries to 1 is that the induced learning rule includes some form of "forgetting effect" which results from the dilution of belief precision from one trial to the next.

 > Practical experience with k-ToM models show that the statistical power, in terms of both estimating unknown model parameters and/or comparing different learning models, critically depends upon the experimental design.
 In [Devaine et al. (2014b)](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003992), we had participants play "hide-and-seek" against on-line k-ToM artificial learners.
 This was shown to yield much better model discriminability than, e.g., if participants had played cooperative and/or coordination games (e.g., "[battle-of-the-sexes](https://en.wikipedia.org/wiki/Battle_of_the_sexes_(game_theory))").
 We encourage users of k-ToM models to perform some form of a [confusion analysis](https://en.wikipedia.org/wiki/Confusion_matrix) to chack that their intended experimental design eventully provide reasonable statistical power.